 Note the presence of an S-parameter block preceding the Mixer.
 This block ensures that the only frequency entering the mixer will be the carrier at 2.1 GHz.

 The reference system, shown in red, consists of:

-A Communications System Toolbox Receiver Thermal Noise block that raises the noise level of the signal according to the value calculated by the Friis Equation.
+A Communications System Toolbox Receiver Thermal Noise block that adds noise to the signal according to the value calculated by the Friis Equation

 Communications System Toolbox filters and demodulators process the received signal.